-HARBORSIDE'S STEVE DEANGELO

-The situation in the U.S. changed when Steve DeAngelo, the director of Oakland's Harborside Health Center, decided to underwrite a lab in the spring of 2008.
-When Harborside opened two years earlier, DeAngelo had phoned every analytic lab in the Bay Area requesting that they test cannabis for mold and cannabinoid content - and they all turned him down So in the spring of '08 he backed two entrepreneurs who wanted to launch a lab the aptly named "Steep Hill" - and supplied them with a large, steady stream of samples from Harborside to test for mold and cannabinoid content (THC, CBD and CBN, a breakdown product indicative of staleness).
+HARBORSIDE'S STEVE DEANGELO O'Shaughnessy's had been reporting on G.W.'s progress - and the medical and political significance of CBD- since 2003, but it wasn't until 2008 that a lab began testing cannabis in California.
+A key role was played by Steve DeAngelo, director of Oakland's Harborside Health Center.
+When Harborside opened in 2006, DeAngelo had phoned every analytic lab in the Bay Area requesting that they test cannabis for mold and cannabinoid content.
+They all turned him down.
+So in the spring of '08 he encouraged David Lampach and Addison DeMoura to launch a lab -the aptly named "Steep Hill"-and supplied them with a large, steady stream of samples from Harborside to test for mold and levels of THC, CBD and CBN (a breakdown product of THC indicative of time elapsed since it was harvested.
 The first CBD-rich sample identified by Steep Hill, "Stinky Purple," came from Round Valley in Mendocino County.
-But no cuttings had been made from a "mother plant," and there was no way the grower who had brought the CBD-rich Stinky Purple to Harborside could reproduce it.
+But no cuttings had been made from a "mother plant," and there was no way the grower who had brought the CBDrich Stinky Purple to Harborside could reproduce it.